Vulcania

 Vulcania, the "European Park of Volcanism", is an educational French amusement park and museum with a volcano theme.
 Situated in Saint-Ours-les-Roches, Auvergne, 15 km north-west of Clermont-Ferrand, it was officially inaugurated in 2002.

 History

-The project was the brainchild of French volcanologist, Maurice Krafft, who died at Mount Unzen in 1991.
-Krafft and his work had a great impact on the former President of France, Valéry Giscard d'Estaing, who pushed for the construction of the park while he was President of the Regional Council of Auvergne.
+The project was the brainchild of French volcanologists, Katia and Maurice Krafft, who died at Mount Unzen in 1991.
+The Krafft couple and their work had a great impact on the former President of France, Valéry Giscard d'Estaing, who pushed for the construction of the park while he was President of the Regional Council of Auvergne.

 Criticism

 The project has faced criticism from its very inception.
 The strong involvement of the former president added a political dimension to the economic, technical and environmental issues.
 From an environmental perspective the construction of Vulcania in the heart of the Chaîne des Puys met strong opposition from conservationists.
 Contrary to this argument, the land had hydrocarbon deposits as the site was formerly owned by the military, therefore the project rehabilitated the land.

 Another strong criticism emerged due to the financial losses faced from the over-estimated number of visitors.
 In 2004 the park was operating with a deficit of €1.707 million.